Siamese Dream: Artwork and packaging

 The artwork for the album was initially going to be created by an outsider artist, but after a series of disagreements with the label, Corgan was forced to step in at the last minute.
 The album booklet, composed of old photographs of both strangers and Corgan's family members with lyrics handwritten on top, was assembled by Corgan and his wife the day after their wedding.
 Corgan was not satisfied with the results.
 The first pressing of the CD contained a 20-page booklet, with a separate page devoted to each song's lyrics and accompanying photograph; later pressings contained a four-panel fold-out liner with thumbnails of each picture.
 In 1999, Virgin Records reissued the album with the original 20-page booklet.

 Shortly after the Pumpkins reformed in 2007, Corgan posted a message to the band's blog saying that they were "[l]ooking for girls from Siamese Dream album cover...
 As you all know, they were quite young when the photo was taken.
 They are not conjoined anymore, as far as we know."
 The band's intentions for the search were never made clear.
 In February 2011, Billy Corgan announced via Twitter that not only had one of the girls been found, she was the current bassist for the Pumpkins, Nicole Fiorentino.
 According to Corgan, "Just found out the weirdest news: our bass player Nicole just admitted she is one of the girls on the cover of Siamese Dream."
 However, according to the assistant photographer for Siamese Dream, the cover photo was probably shot specifically for the album.
 Given Fiorentino's age at the time of the album, this would make her too old to be on the cover of the album.
 It was later confirmed that the information was false, and both girls were located in 2008, though Corgan has not commented on this.
-Pictures exist of Corgan standing with Ali Laenger, the girl on the right side of the photograph, but it is unknown if the girl on the left, identified as LySandra Roberts, met Corgan like Laenger did.
+Pictures exist of Corgan standing with Ali Laenger, the girl on the right side of the photograph.

 The album was also released as a shaped wooden box set (aka Siamese Dream Collectors Edition) with metal hinges, limited to only 1,000 copies and containing the UK HUT CD album housed in a recess with individually numbered silver metal embossed plate at the side and a 20-page booklet housed in a similar recess in the lid.
 Though the CD itself and the booklet are official and genuine, the wooden box is not an official Virgin (US) or HUT (UK) release.